bowltd/SDK-Tutorials/Linux - Setting up your BOW developer environment.md

 <img src="Screenshots/linux-setup/5-image.png" alt="drawing"/>

 3. Now let's log in.
-Click the "Login" button, and you will be navigated to a page where you can enter your BOW-associated email address and password to log in to your account.
+Click the "Login" button, and you will be taken to a page where you can enter your BOW-associated email address and password to log in to your account.
 Once complete, you can close this browser window.

 <img src="Screenshots/linux-setup/6-image.png" alt="drawing" width="500"/>